 Healthy Oatmeal Cookie Bars

-These Oatmeal Cookie Bars actually are healthy, although they don’t taste it!
+These Healthy Oatmeal Cookie Bars actually are healthy and clean, although they don’t taste it!
 Made with no refined sugar (thank you maple syrup for the sweetness) and only 1/4 cup whole wheat flour.
 The majority of these bars is nut butter (I used almond) and oats!
 See, I told you.
 Healthy!
 Great for kids and adults alike!
 I love them for a sweet treat or quick on-the-go snack.

 - Rolled Oats